M. Karunanidhi: Entry into politics and early writing career

 His parents didn't approve of his writing career.
-They advised him to look for a job that would pay him at least Rs 50 per month.
+They advised him to look for a job that would pay him at least ₹50 per month.
 He was determined on not taking a regular job.
 Karunanidhi then fell in love with a girl.
 He was certain that the girl was infatuated with him as well.
 When he and his family met the girl's parents, they demanded that if a wedding was to take place, it must be performed in the presence of Brahmin priests and vedic chanting.
-Karunanidhi rejected, citing his belief in the Self-Respect movement as justification.
+Karunanidhi rejected, citing his belief in the Self-Respect Movement as justification.

 After marriage, he worked as a playwright through the help of R.V Gopal who help his earlier with his play.
 Their first camp for the troupe was at Villupuram where he was joined by his friends Thennavan and C.T Murthy.
 Their plays failed to bring people even after the attendance of Periyar and Annadurai.
 The failure was due to their comments against the caste prejudices, the troupe was named "Dravida Theatre group", the term "Dravida" was perceived to be a term for Dalits and hence non-Dalits boycotted it.
 The troupe started to play in Pondicherry which was at the time a hub for social cultural and political change.
 His plays were an instant success and people started to call him as "Sivaguru", the name of his character.
 During his stay in Pondicherry, Karunanidhi penned "That Pen!" a criticism of Gandhi and the Congress centred on a pen which was lost from the Sabarmati Ashram, which infuriated the congress workers.
 He followed up with a piece titled "What If Gandhi Became Viceroy?"
 Later, members of the congress attacked a public gathering in Pondicherry attended by Periyar, Annadurai, and Pattukottai Azhagirisamy.
 Karunanidhi was chased down and beaten until he fell unconscious.
 They dropped his unconscious body into the sewers and departed, thinking he was dead.
 He was nursed back by an old women and taken to Periyar who applied medicines to him and took him to Erode along with him where he worked as an assistant editor with Periyar's Kudi Arasu magazine in Erode for a year.